 It’s no secret that marketing’s job description has expanded and become more complex as data sources have multiplied.
 Marketing has become more of a science, and one that must be executed in real time.
 Given the countless data sources available, it’s important to hone in on the data that will drive results and efficiencies for your business and its unique needs.
-After all, selling socks is quite different selling an insurance policy or a tiny house (though you could easily sell me one!)
+After all, selling socks is quite different than selling an insurance policy or a tiny house (though you could easily sell me one!)

 First, you have to know your customer and what motivates them.
 Then you need to understand how they make purchase decisions, and finally, how they convert.
 I’m not going to explain this since the folks at MarketingSherpa do an awesome job here.
 But ultimately, if you find out that a significant percentage of your customers place calls to your business, that’s a data set you’ll want to focus on.
 Sounds obvious, but you would be surprised at how often we see companies investing in channels other than the one that’s bringing the most valuable, high-intent customers to their business: phone calls.